 16:9 Aspect Ratio

-Commonly used in motion pictures and high-definition television, the 16:9 aspect ratio is the widescreen video standard.
-It can provide a gorgeous, cinematic feel for films.
+Commonly ratio used in motion pictures and high-definition television, the 16:9 ratio is the widescreen video standard.
+It can provide a gorgeous, cinematic feel for film cameras.
 It’s not a common ratio in still photography.

 What is the Best Aspect Ratio for My Images?

 You can now move from the basic question, What is aspect ratio? to the next common question.
 And that often is, What is the best aspect ratio?
-Since ideal aspect ratios vary by application, there’s not one simple answer.
+Since these vary by application, there’s not one simple answer.

 Are you printing your image?
 Will you use it on social media?
 Is it for digital advertising?
-You should answer those questions first when determining the right aspect ratio for your image.
+Make sure you answer those questions first when determining the right aspect ratios for your image.
 But there’s still much more to consider.

 What is Aspect Ratio for My Printed Images?

-The best aspect ratio for prints often ties to popular frame sizes.
+The best aspect ratios for prints often ties to popular frame sizes.
 Those include 5:4, 5:7, and 8.5:11.
 Always keep the end goal of your project in mind from the outset.

 What is Aspect Ratio for My Social Media Image?

 Many people take pictures with the intention of posting them on social media.
-No surprise: Different social networks have different ideal aspect ratios.
-That can make image sharing a bit tricky–unless you know what you are doing.
+No surprise: Different social networks have a different aspect ratio.
+The different aspect ratios can make image sharing a bit tricky–unless you know what you are doing.

-If you want to level up your photography presentation on Instagram, you’ll want to understand which aspect ratios work best.
+If you want to level up your photography presentation on Instagram, you’ll want to understand what work best.
 And the same is true for posting digital video on YouTube.

 Your next question may be: What is the aspect ratio is YouTube?
-In the past, YouTube force-fit all videos to a standard 16:9 widescreen format.
+In the past, YouTube force-fit all videos to a standard 16:9 widescreen medium format film.
 The site used “windowboxing”–which means surrounding an image with black bars–to fit this standard.
-Today, the popular video sharing site adjusts to fit the aspect ratio of the content.
+Today, the popular video sharing site adjusts to fit the ratio of the content.

-As you can see, the answer to the question, What is the right aspect ratio for social media? isn’t straightforward.
-You should always plan ahead and know the ideal aspect ratios for the sites where you plan to post your images.
+As you can see, the answer to the question, What is the right size for social media? isn’t straightforward.
+You should always plan ahead and know the right ones for the sites where you plan to post your images.

 Why Does Aspect Ratio Matter?

-You also need to understand aspect ratio before printing your images.
-Imagine you take a photo with a camera in a 3:2 aspect ratio.
+You also need to understand ratio before printing your images.
+Imagine you take a shot with a camera in a 3:2 aspect ratio.
 Then you decide to blow it up to an 8×10 size for printing.
-Your original aspect ratio won’t match up to the 4:5 aspect ratio of your print.
+Your original ratio won’t match up to the 4:5 ratio of your print.
 Some aspects of the image will be cropped due to the different aspect ratio.
 Your beautiful composition won’t look the way you intended.

 How to Adjust Aspect Ratio

 Always consider the final look and size you want for your printed image before you take your photograph.
-You may have a camera that allows aspect ratio adjustments–or you may need to use photo editing software.
+You may have a camera that allows ratio adjustments–or you may need to use image editing software.

-Most cameras have a set aspect ratio standard–usually, that’s a 3:2 ratio.
-Some high-quality digital single-lens reflex (SLR) cameras allow you to adjust the aspect ratio before you take a picture.
-For example, top-tier Nikon digital SLR cameras allow you to select a 5:4 aspect ratio for your photo.
+Most cameras have a set ratio standard–usually, that’s a 3:2 aspect ratio.
+Some high-quality digital single-lens reflex (SLR) cameras allow you to adjust the ratio before you take a picture.
+For example, top-tier Nikon digital SLR cameras allow you to select 5:4 for your photo.
 You can go into your camera menu settings to make this change.
 This allows you to take photos scaled for an 8×10″ or 11×14″ output.

-If you have already taken a photo, you can use photo editing software to adjust the aspect ratio during post-processing.
-But you never want to plug your photo into an image size converter and pick a size at random.
+If you have already taken a photo, you can use image editing software to adjust the atio during post-processing.
+But you never want to plug your images into a size converter and pick a size at random.
 Also, you should avoid freehand sizing with a crop tool.
 Both approaches can create problems with the look of your printed photo.
 Your print could end up with images that are off-center or that have key elements cropped out.

 However, this problem is easy to avoid.
-Both Lightroom and Photoshop allow you to crop a photo to a certain aspect ratio.
+Both Lightroom and Photoshop allow you to crop a image to a certain ratio.
 Using either application lets you preserve the integrity of your image and avoid any undesirable cropping.

 Always Keep Aspect Ratio in Mind for Every Image

-Aspect ratio is one of the most critical concepts to learn in photography.
-The most crucial thing to remember when taking any photographs is to consider the look of the printed image up front.
-Are you shooting a family portrait that will be printed as an 8×10″?
-If so, you’ll need to adjust for a 4:5 aspect ratio.
-Aspect ratio also matters if you plan to use images for on-screen display.
-And you need to know about aspect ratio when shooting videos in order to avoid black bars.
+This also matters if you plan to use images for on-screen display.
+And you need to know about ratio when shooting videos in order to avoid black bars.
 You may be able to adjust your camera settings to accommodate this ratio.
-If not, you should be able to address it with photo editing software, a motion graphics software like AfterEffects, or a video editing program such as Premiere Pro.
+If not, you should be able to address it with image editing software, a motion graphics software like AfterEffects, or a video editing program such as Premiere Pro.

 At times you may not have a vision for your printed photograph.
 You may not even have plans to print it at all.
 In those situations, always allow a lot of extra space around the central image.
 That will allow you enough extra space to cover any adjustments you may make in the future.

 As higher-quality cameras have grown in popularity, more people are taking and sharing photographs and videos.
-Anyone who doesn’t understand aspect ratio will most likely encounter frustrations.
-They can take gorgeous photos with their cameras that appear skewed when printed.
+Anyone who doesn’t understand this concept will most likely encounter frustrations.
+They can take gorgeous photos with their digital cameras that appear skewed when printed.

-Understanding how aspect ratio works across a variety of platforms will help you evade this very common problem.
-Aspect ratio is a simple concept to master but it can have a dramatic effect on the quality of your photos.
+Understanding how different ratio works across a variety of platforms will help you evade this very common problem.
+This is a simple concept to master but it can have a dramatic effect on the quality of your photos.

-Check out this video ALLLLL about aspect ratio in photography!
+Check out this video ALLLLL about ratio in photography!